ietf-wg-cellar/matroska-specification/notes.md

 a `Linked Segment`.
 A `Linked Segment` is a set of multiple `Segments` linked together into a single presentation by using Hard Linking or Medium Linking.

-All `Segments` within a `Linked Segment` **MUST** have a `SegmentUID`.
+All `Segments` within a `Linked Segment` **MUST** have a `SegmentUUID`.

-All `Segments` within a `Linked Segment` **SHOULD** be stored within the same directory or be accessible quickly based on their `SegmentUID` in order to have seamless transition between segments.
+All `Segments` within a `Linked Segment` **SHOULD** be stored within the same directory or be accessible quickly based on their `SegmentUUID` in order to have seamless transition between segments.

 All `Segments` within a `Linked Segment` **MAY** set a `SegmentFamily` with a common value to make it easier for a `Matroska Player` to know which `Segments` are meant to be played together.

-The `SegmentFilename`, `PrevFilename` and `NextFilename` elements **MAY** also give hints on the original filenames that were used when the Segment links were created, in case some `SegmentUID` are damaged.
+The `SegmentFilename`, `PrevFilename` and `NextFilename` elements **MAY** also give hints on the original filenames that were used when the Segment links were created, in case some `SegmentUUID` are damaged.

 ## Hard Linking